khushivermaz/DSA/README.md

-Roadmap to solve DSA in leetcode: https://whimsical.com/zero-to-hero-in-leetcode-WxMBL9v9cbRZKGcbVJuaRN follow above link to see all topics for 3 months journey
+Roadmap to solve DSA in leetcode: https://whimsical.com/zero-to-hero-in-leetcode-WxMBL9v9cbRZKGcbVJuaRN follow this link to see all topics for 3 months journey